As has been highlighted in recent media, bullying is a very real problem in today’s society.

 In less than one year, the Bond University ‘One Goal, One Community’ program has grown to include 25 schools on two continents.
 There are ‘One Goal’ partnerships with primary and secondary schools in six Australian states (including the Australian Capital Territory, Queensland, New South Wales, South Australia, Tasmania and Western Australia) as well as two regions of the United States (Boston, Massachusetts and Tyler, Texas).

 To date, over 33,000 people have made commitments to engage in positive anti-bullying behaviours as a result of this program.
-That number is expected to grow to over 50,000 by the end of this week.

 “Bullying is a major concern for everyone, everywhere.
 The major thrust of this program is to stimulate communication among people about this difficult topic,” said Dr Kenworthy.